JHG777000/builder/README.md

 ## Platform Support

 builder plans to fully support Windows, macOS, and linux.
-Currently builder is known to work(more or less) under Windows, and macOS. builder is untested on linux.
+Currently builder is known to work(more or less) under Windows, macOS, and linux.
+Should work with Ruby 3.0 and up.

 ## Toolchain Support